Monday, October 31, 2016

 Michael Kenneth Williams

-A wealthy couple who are unable to have a child, decide to use a young surrogate mother.
-After the surrogate is beaten by her current boyfriend, the wealthy couple decides to take her out of that environment and into their home to protect her and their new baby.
-Soon they discover that the surrogate mother has a much darker past when she begins to become obsessed with the new father-in-law.
+A wealthy couple who are unable to conceive a child, decide to use the help of a new young surrogate mother.
+After their surrogate is abused by her current boyfriend, the wealthy couple decides to take her out of that environment and into their own home to protect her and their new baby.
+Soon they discover that the surrogate mother has a much darker past when she begins to become obsessed with the father of the baby growing inside of her.

 After watching When The Bough Breaks.
-I discovered that it's a movie that follows the rules very closely.
-The film never tries for anything new with the story.
+I discovered that it's a movie that follows the formula very closely.
+The movie never tries for anything new with the story.
 It's pretty predictable from the first moments right up until the last.
-We are well aware of where this movie is going to end up.
-The movie is almost beat for beat along the lines of those other films that I mentioned.
+We are well aware of where this movie is going to end up heading.
+The film is almost beat for beat along the lines of those other films that I mentioned.
 It never really strives to be anything other than by the numbers.

-The biggest shock in When The Bough Breaks comes at the end of the movie.
-When this movie ends, I just couldn't believe they ended the film the way they did.
-[SPOILERS] The movie ends with the wealthy couple managing to kill the surrogate and taking the baby as if everything is going to be happy families now.
-The movie then rolls the credits and I was left with my jaw on the floor as to how poorly executed the film turned out.
+The most significant shock in When The Bough Breaks comes at the end of the movie.
+When this movie ends, I just couldn't believe they ended the story the way they did.
+[SPOILERS] The movie ends with the wealthy couple managing to kill their surrogate and taking the baby as if everyone is going to play happy family now.
+The movie then rolls the closing credits, and I was left with my jaw on the floor as to just how poorly executed the film turned out.

-The movie spends a good chunk of its third act explaining that the wealthy couple is unable to simply take the baby when the surrogate turns all 'bunny boiler' as she hasn't signed the baby over to them.
-So the baby is still the surrogate mothers until she signs it over.
-The movie sees the wealthy couple kill her in cold blood after they've kidnapped her child and she retaliates to get her baby back.
+The movie spends a good chunk of its third act explaining that the wealthy couple is unable to directly take the baby when the surrogate turns all 'bunny boiler' on them and she hasn't signed the baby over to them.
+So the baby is still the surrogates until she signs it over.
+The movie sees the wealthy couple kill her in cold blood after they have kidnapped her child and she retaliates to get her baby back.
 As the cops show up, the father-to-be turns to his wife and says 'It will be alright' and the movie ends.

-Earlier on in the movie, we find out that the surrogate mother had murdered her stepfather after he had molested her in her youth.
-This surrogate mother was clearly raped by her foster fathers and the men who showed her any love.
-Being obsessed and clearly mentally ill, the movie is basically saying that if you're wealthy, it's okay to murder a mentally ill person and steal her child.
+Earlier on, we find out that the surrogate mother had murdered her stepfather after he had molested her in her youth.
+This surrogate was raped by her foster fathers and all the men who showed her any love.
+Being that she is obsessed and mentally ill, the story is saying that if you're wealthy, it's okay to murder a mentally ill person in cold-blood and steal her baby.
 That's what I got from When The Bough Breaks.
-I still can't understand how the writer and director saw this as a good way to end the film.
+I still can't understand how the writer and director saw this as an excellent way to end the film.
 There was no legality to it at all.

 When it comes to the movie delivering thrills, the movie is pretty barren.
 Yes, that pun was very much intended.
-The film isn't very scary nor did it ever have me on the edge of my seat.
-The movie tries to deliver some gore and bloodshed amongst all the stalking and craziness but it's never really scary at all.
+The film isn't terrifying nor did it ever have me on the edge of my seat.
+The movie tries to deliver some gore and bloodshed amongst all the stalking and craziness, but it's never really scary at all.
 The film lacks on all fronts.
-I think had the movie delivered some more violence and even jump scares, It may have been a little more enjoyable.
+I think had the movie delivered some more violence, and even several jump scares, It may have been a little more enjoyable.

-Visually, When The Bough Breaks is slick looking.
-The movie has some solid production and the film looks very well made for an average thriller.
-I can't fault director Jon Cassar as he has delivered a well made looking film.
-It's just a shame that everything else about the film really can't match up to the polished look of the film.
-The ten million dollar budget clearly went on the locations and sets.
+Visually, When The Bough Breaks is slick and polished looking.
+The movie has some solid production, and the film looks very well made for an average thriller.
+I can't fault director Jon Cassar as he has delivered a decent looking movie.
+It's just a shame that everything else about the movie really can't match up to the polished look of the film.
+The ten million dollar budget clearly went into the locations and sets.